-

 Best practice approaches:

-• Save and resume functionality allows users to complete tasks immediately, or later.
+- Implement save and resume functionality that allows users to complete tasks immediately, or later.
 This is beneficial for processes that may require multiple steps to complete or information gathering.
 Disperse information gradually to prevent overwhelm.
 Be mindful to provide enough time to complete tasks and avoid time constraints that may pose challenges to individuals with cognitive or motor disabilities.

-• Users can move between service channels with ease.
-Consider the support users need for a complete service experience and maintain non-digital channels for those who need it.
+- Consider the support users need for a complete service experience and maintain non-digital channels for those who need it.
 Map user experiences to identify pain points and opportunities and ensure a consistent look and feel across all channels, including websites, mobile apps and in-person interactions.
-Real-time data synchronising across all service channels (where possible).
-This prevents inconsistencies and lets users to access to the most up-to-date information regardless of where or how they interact with the service (if not possible, also mark this as complete).

 Optional